Tuesday, June 9, 2026

 https://roadeveron.blogspot.com/2016/07/chirk-castle-garden.html.

-Chirk is an actual Medieval castle of Edward I vintage, chartered to the Myddleton family by Charles II, and, over the centuries, converted to family residence/palace.
+Chirk is an actual Medieval castle of Edward I vintage, chartered to the Myddleton family by Charles II, and, over the centuries, converted to a family residence/palace.
 See the text in the 2016 posts for more detail.
 Also more and better pix.

 Original gate to Chirk